 The success of your blog or a website starts with the ability to drive the organic traffic.
-The process of promotion may also include other techniques like paid search, online advertising, and black hat methods of traffic attraction.
+The process of promotion may also include other techniques like paid search, online advertising and black hat methods of traffic attraction.
 Each of them presents a list of advantages and disadvantages, some promising and disappointing results, and requirements and limitations that can influence their usage.
 However, for optimization of organic traffic attracts more leads, new visitors, increased ROI, better conversion, and lower bounce rate.

 1. Guest Blogging for SEO and Promotion

 One of the most popular and effective methods of attracting organic traffic is guest blogging.
 Previously, it considered a way to create more space for link building.
 Today, it turns into an effective way of content marketing implementation.
 However, to make guest blogging bring profits, you need to understand how to use it and how to measure the success of guest posts.
-This part is even more important, as you will not be able to evaluate your strategy without previously analyzed results.
+This part is even more important, as you’ll not be able to evaluate your strategy without previously analyzed results.

 For a new blog, this is a perfect way to attract new visitors to a website and make first steps in the development of SEO strategy.
 Still, this is not enough to become a popular blogger, as you need to implement other methods and techniques that make a blog popular.
 Along with the effective process of content creation, the process of promotion also should be the top-ranked.